rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/network-plugins/_index.md

     plugin: flannel
     options:
       flannel_iface: eth1
+      flannel_backend_type: vxlan
 ```

 #### Flannel Interface

 By setting the `flannel_iface`, you can configure the interface to use for inter-host communication.
+The `flannel_backend_type` option allows you to specify the type of [flannel backend](https://github.com/coreos/flannel/blob/master/Documentation/backends.md) to use.
+By default the `vxlan` backend is used.

 ### Calico Network Plug-in Options